santolucito/santolucito.github.io/ggu/cs102/index.md

 Upload your code to Github, and submit a link on the lms.
 The link should look as follows: github.com/username/repository_name

+To use github, follow this video.

+<iframe width="420" height="315" src="https://www.youtube.com/embed/bcFIhtRPWH4" frameborder="0" allowfullscreen></iframe>

+You can use this code as a template.

 ```
 //In Main.java
 public static void main(String[] args){